joinIn

 I drew my visual design inspiration from apps that are popular among college students today, such as Venmo, Snapchat, and Instagram.

-I created the prototype on Figma using modern, sans-serif fonts, and a simple, playful color scheme.
+After some lo-fi iterations, I created the prototype on Figma with a simple, playful color scheme.

 90% of user test participants said they would use this app frequently.
 All users found the app to be easy-to-use and intuitive.